supabase/supabase/web/docs/architecture.md

 id: architecture
 title: Architecture
 description: 'Supabase design and architecture'
+# hide_table_of_contents: true
 ---

 Supabase is open source.
-Wherever possible, we use and support existing tools in the ecosystem rather than developing from scratch.
+Wherever possible, we use and support existing tools rather than developing from scratch.
 We choose open source tools which are scalable and we make them simple to use.

-Supabase is not a 1-to-1 mapping of Firebase.
-While we are building many of the features that Firebase offers, we are not going about it the same way.

-Our technological choices are quite different to Firebase.
-Everything we use is open source.
-Wherever possible, we use and support existing tools in the ecosystem, rather than developing from scratch.

-Most notably, we use Postgres rather than a NoSQL store.
-This was a deliberate choice.
-We believe that no other database on the market offers the scalability and functionality required to legitimately compete with Firebase.

-At its core, Supabase is a suite of open source tools, stitched together to build a seamless developer experience:

 ![Supabase Architecture](/img/supabase-architecture.png)